-In a food processor, place the flour, salt, and sugar and process
+your food processor, place the flour, salt, and sugar and process

 until combined.
 Add the butter and process until the mixture resembles coarse

-meal (about 15 seconds).
+meal (about 10 seconds).
+Sprinkle about

-necessary, add the remaining water.
+dough.)
+If necessary, add more water.

-Turn the dough onto your work surface,
+Turn your dough onto your work surface,

 After the dough has chilled sufficiently,

-place on a lightly floured surface, and roll into a
+place on a lightly floured surface.

-13 inch (33 cm) circle.
+12 inch (30 cm) circle.
 (To prevent the

 pastry from sticking to the counter and to ensure uniform thickness, keep